apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Live coverage: Rocket Lab's prepares return-to-flight Electron launch – Spaceflight Now**
+**Michigan Court of Appeals rules Trump can remain on 2024 GOP primary ballot**

-You can read more about it [here](https://spaceflightnow.com/2023/12/14/live-coverage-rocket-labs-prepares-return-to-flight-electron-launch/).
+You can read more about it [here](https://abcnews.go.com/Politics/michigan-court-appeals-rules-trump-remain-2024-ballot/story?id=105675899).

 ## Requirements
 - Python 3.8